top of page

 August Bumper Blog Bonanza!

-When Harrison goes fishing with his friends they use a 'point system' based on size.
-Harrison had landed 9, 1 point Roach and Gudgeon before I had even scored.
-I soon caught up with some 1 point Roach and 2 Roach I was awarded 2 points for.
-After I got to 10 or 11 points I started to lose count, but Harrison kept a mental note of his score, and suddenly announced he was on 23 points!
 I was then back in the game when I landed a small Carp and was awarded 5 points.
-Harrison then caught three small Carp from near the lilies which were obviously 5 pointers so the race was won by Harrison by a mile!
-I never really worked out what size fish would have been a 3 or 4 pointer, and why Gudgeon and small Roach were both 1 point each, but never mind, Harrison had caught his biggest fish to-date, an un-weighed Carp of just over a pound.
+Harrison then caught three small Carp from near the lilies, which were 5 pointers, so the race was won by Harrison.
+I never really worked out what size fish would have been a 3 or 4 points, and why Gudgeon and small Roach were both 1 point each, but never mind.
+Harrison had caught his biggest fish to date, a Carp of just over a pound.
 But read on...

 I threw in a handful of maggots and the fish rolled on the surface, so I shallowed up my float and swung out to the baited area.
-Within seconds I'd got a bite and they came thick and fast all afternoon, a-fish-a-chuck!
+Within seconds I'd got a bite, and they came thick and fast all afternoon, a-fish-a-chuck!

-The next day started early-ish with a cup of coffee, a cooked breakfast and then a cup tea, as all mornings should when camping.
-Once fed and watered, I headed to the shallow end of the lake and a handful of maggots and sweetcorn got the fish rolling again.
-The sun came out as I sat on the grassy bank, landing fin-perfect Carp and Roach, listening to the breeze rustling in the trees.
+The next day started early-ish with a cup of coffee and a cooked breakfast, as all mornings should when camping.
+Once fed and watered, I headed to the shallow end of the lake, and a handful of maggots and sweetcorn got the fish rolling again.

-On August Bank Holiday Monday Harrison joined me again at Birch House Lakes.
-This time we fished the big lake in the hope for a big Carp.
-We both fished on the bottom with a lead with SPAM on a hair-rig, just a few rod lengths out.
-I fished a Mitchell 300 reel I'd reconditioned a few years ago on a Golden Green 10' fiberglass Carp rod.
-Harrison fished his carbon fiber, 10', telescopic rod and modern reel.
-After a slow start watching other people catching, and a few hook-pulls from Bream and a nice Carp, we both landed some nice Bream, then I landed a Common Carp about 5lbs.
-Spirits raised and another Bream or two later, Harrison hooked a fish that we both thought was a Bream due to the slow take.
+After a slow start watching other people catching, and a few hook-pulls from Bream and Carp, we both landed some nice Bream.
+Then I landed a Common Carp about 5lbs.
+Spirits raised and another Bream or two later, Harrison hooked a fish that we both thought was a Bream.
 Suddenly the fish went out towards the middle of the lake and turned and headed for the reeds.
-He managed to put enough pressure on to bring the fish back towards us, along with me saying "Keep your rod tip up".
+He managed to put enough pressure on to bring the fish back towards us.
 He said it felt like the biggest fish he'd ever hooked.
 After a few more tense minutes, he slid a lovely Common Carp over the edge of the net, weighing in at 4½lbs, his new PB!

 Comments